DATA-606-2023-FALL-TUESDAY/Edara_Manimadhuri/report.md

 ## Model Training

-CNN model model = Sequential() is a sequential convolutional neural network.
+**1) CNN model model** : Sequential() is a sequential convolutional neural network.
 Sequential models are a type of neural network that are built by stacking layers of neurons in a linear sequence.

 - The plot shows that the CNN model has a high training accuracy and a high validation accuracy.
 This suggests that the model is able to learn to classify the Amazon Grocery reviews accurately.